Vegan Burger King Chick'n Sandwich

-Form your thawed Scallopinis to be the size of the Hoagie Roll.
+Form your thawed Scallopinis or Emerge Chick'n to be the size of the Hoagie Roll.
+Use 2 Scallopinis or 5 - 6 oz of the Emerge Chick'n per patty.
 Then place on a plate and freeze for 15 minutes.

 While the oil heats up and the Chick'n firms up, let's make our dredging station.
-In a shallow bowl or rimmed plate, combine vegan egg (or plant milk, pickle brine and apple cider vinegar) with hot sauce.
-In another bowl or rimmed plate, combine flour, cornstarch and poultry seasoning.
-An extra step, you can dip the fork in the wet mixture and flick it a few times into the dry, then whisk to form little clumps.
-This will help give you more craggly texture.
+In a shallow bowl or rimmed plate, add vegan egg or vegan buttermilk.
+In another bowl or rimmed plate, combine flour, cornstarch and Lawry's salt.
+In a third bowl, add your breadcrumbs and Lawry's salt.

-Once oil is up to 375 degrees, dredge your filet first in the wet mixture, then dry, and then repeat to double dredge, shaking off any excess flour and batter.
-Press the flour into the chick'n gently to ensure it sticks.
+Once oil is up to 350 - 375 degrees, dredge your filet first in the flour / cornstarch, then the vegan egg / buttermilk, and lastly the breadcrumbs, shaking off any excess flour and batter, and ensuring total coverage on each phase.
 Place carefully in oil and let it fry until golden brown.
 Let it rest on a cooling rack.

-Spread a tablespoon of vegan mayo on both sides of the hoagie roll, add the chick'n and shredded lettuce.
+Spread some vegan mayo on both sides of the hoagie roll, add the chick'n and shredded lettuce.